Pre-Medical Laboratory Science

 - Regularly check admissions requirements on the MLS website

-- Attend the MLS Admissions Workshop the year before you apply to the program
+- Attend the MLS Admissions Workshop the fall semester before you apply to the program

-- Consider applying for entry level laboratory positions to gain experience needed for the MLS application
+- Consider applying for entry level laboratory positions to gain valuable experience

 - Consider becoming an Orientation Leader